tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-consensus-key.md

 summary: TezBake Baking Tutorial for using a Consensus Key
 ---

-> **PLEASE NOTE**: tz4/BLS signing migration now requires us to use a Companion Key along with a Consensus Key.
+> **⚠️ IMPORTANT: tz4/BLS Signing Requirements**
 >
-> Bakers must now set their new consensus and companion keys together when changing to tz4 signing at first.
-Later down the road, you will be able to only rotate your consensus key if so desired.
-The companion key is a **must** for tz4 BLS signing, to perform the DAL-related duties.
-When you see "companion," think "DAL." **Consensus and companion always go together.**
+> tz4/BLS signing migration now requires both a Consensus Key AND a Companion Key.
 >
-> In practical terms, this means, when activating a Consensus Key, a baker must now ensure they also have a Companion Key activated.
-Both keys are used together for baking at the same time.
+> **Key Points:**
 >
-> The steps in the KB below have been updated but the video does not include the "Companion Key" step which is now mandatory.
-Make sure to follow setting your consensus key with also setting (or validating/updating) your companion key.
+> * Bakers must set their new consensus and companion keys together when first changing to tz4 signing
+> * Later, you can rotate just your consensus key if desired
+> * The companion key is **mandatory** for tz4 BLS signing (handles DAL-related duties)
+> * When you see "companion," think "DAL"
+> * **Consensus and companion always go together**
 >
-> IF YOU ARE BAKING WITH A tz1-3 KEY, YOU DO NOT NEED TO HAVE A COMPANION KEY
+> **In Practice:**
 >
+> When activating a Consensus Key, you must also have a Companion Key activated.
+Both keys are used together for baking simultaneously.
+>
+> **ℹ️ NOTE - Video Outdated:**
+> The steps below have been updated, but the video does not include the "Companion Key" step which is now mandatory.
+Follow the written instructions to set both your consensus key and companion key.
+>
+> **ℹ️ NOTE - tz1-3 Users:**
-> All instructions have been updated as if tz4 consensus + companion is the only way things are handled.
-If you're using an old tz1-3 key, simply omit the companion key steps.
+> If you are baking with a tz1-3 key, you do NOT need a companion key.
+All instructions below assume tz4 consensus + companion.
+If using an old tz1-3 key, simply omit the companion key steps.

 Follow along on Youtube!
 {{< youtube 5m_GKFRIflk >}}